 Although the Christmas fern is most well known for its winter appearance resembling a Christmas tree silhouette, they have different presentations during the year.
 Before they become the holiday image we expect of them, they emerge upright with an appearance resembling green spirals or snail shells.
 These spirals are commonly referred to as "fiddleheads."
 The fiddleheads slowly unfurl until they are ready to spread their leaves.
 Once the fern's fiddleheads are entirely dispersed, they begin to look like upright stems, with many tiny leaves growing on each side.
 It isn't until the cold sets that the Christmas fern takes on the iconic appearance they are known for.
 The stems flatten out onto the ground, and the leaves darken.
 Their darkened blades allow them to stand out against the white snow.

 Christmas Ferns Tend to Prefer Moist Soil

-If a Christmas fern is not getting enough water, their leaves will begin to fall off.
+If a Christmas fern is not getting enough water, its leaves will begin to fall off.
 This makes it easy to observe how well a Christmas fern is being watered.
 As their name suggests, Christmas ferns are very cold resistant.
 They often add life to perennial gardens during the winter.
 While many plants and flowers remain dormant during the winter, Christmas ferns will provide color for the garden all year round.

 These are great things to have around the house.
 They are evergreen ferns that are native to North America, primarily Canada.
 The small fern bush grows about 2 ft high and 1 ft wide.
 The plant reproduces via spores at the end of the fronds.
 This plant does best indoors in containers but can be placed outside under the shade.
 It is also a favorite Christmas gift to people because it is an evergreen.
-So see if we can help you.
+To see if we can help you.